 Over the next few weeks, we will have a look at the type of content that you can blog with.
 I will use some of my clients (their names will be changed) to illustrate what kind of information can be used when blogging.

 Now remember I am a bit of a technophobe, so some of the stuff that I tell you about, I don’t actually use – well because I don’t know how to . . . !
 It is, however, on the list of things to do, so once I find a few minutes to sit with my very patient IT gurus, it will be added to my own blogs to enrich them, and therefore enhance the output to my readers.

-Whatever the business though, your blog needs to put you apart, so your content and the issues that you write about must create visions in the minds of the people that read them – no-one is going to read boring stuff, you have to capture the readers interest.
-For example on a Friday my blogs are HR related.
-I often take actual CCMA cases and turn them into stories of things that can and in fact do happen, not only to big Corporations but also to the one or two man businesses at the bottom of the ladder.
+Whatever the business though, your blog needs to set you apart, so your content and the issues that you write about create visions in the minds of the people who read them – no-one is going to read boring stuff, you have to capture the reader’s interest.
+For example, on a Friday my blogs are HR-related.
+I often take actual CCMA cases and turn them into stories of things that can and in fact do happen, not only to big Corporations but also to the one or two-man businesses at the bottom of the ladder.

 See you next time!